yorick2/useful-scripts/README.md

 ### compare two site maps, to help identify missing/renamed pages for seo
 [php/compareSiteMaps.php](../master/php/compareSiteMaps.php)

-#### Instructions
-make a copy of the two sitemaps and name them 'newSitemap.xml' & 'oldSitemap.xml', in the same folder as the file
+Make a copy of the two sitemaps and name them 'newSitemap.xml' & 'oldSitemap.xml', in the same folder as the file

 run php compareSiteMaps.php